tshestakova/smosr/cran-comments.md

 warning for the user.
 Does not seem necessary.
 Please replace \dontrun with
 \donttest.
-  - to run examples in `smosr` package, a valid username and a password are required for accessing a remote server and downloading the data.
+  - to run examples in `smosr` package, a valid username and a password are required for accessing the remote server and downloading the data.
 Thus, the examples cannot be executed on CRAN without a previous user registration, which suggests that \dontrun{} is an appropriate marker.